 Our services and goals for the future

-St. Francis Hospice provides a specialist palliative care service for the people of North Dublin City and county.
+St. Francis Hospice provides a specialist palliative care service for the people of north Dublin city and county and surrounding counties.
 We are a voluntary organisation under the care of the Daughters of Charity of St. Vincent de Paul.
 Some of the services we provide are:

 Please click the services tab at the top of the page to view our full range of services.

-We supported more than 1,200 patients and their families in 2015.
-This care was provided by the multidisciplinary team of Doctors, Nurses, Social Workers, Chaplains, Occupational Therapists, Physiotherapists, Complementary Therapists, Lymphoedema Therapists, Care Assistants, Household, Administration and contract staff.
+We supported more than 1,800 patients and their families in 2019.
+This care was provided by the multidisciplinary team of Doctors, Nurses, Social Workers, Chaplains, Occupational Therapists, Physiotherapists, Complementary Therapists, Lymphoedema Therapists, Care Assistants, Household, Administration and Contract staff.

-We provided specialist palliative care to nearly 900 people in their homes.
+We provided specialist palliative care to more than 1,400 people in their homes.
 Many of those patients attended our Hospice Day Care centres and Outpatient clinics in Raheny and Blanchardstown.
-In addition, 300 patients were admitted to our Inpatient Units in Raheny and Blanchardstown for symptom management and end of life care.
-We helped families, both during the person’s illness and afterwards, through support and counselling by the medical Social Work team.
+In addition, 614 patients were admitted to our Inpatient Units in Raheny and Blanchardstown for symptom management and end of life care.
+We helped families, both during the person’s illness and afterwards, through support and counselling by the Medical Social Work team.